andreassamoilov/BypassCORS-PHP/README.md

 ###Install
 Move the get.php to somewhere publically-accessible on your server.
-This depends on cURL.
+This file requires cURL.
 If you do not have cURL installed, enter this on Linux server:
 ```sudo apt-get install php5-curl && sudo service apache2 restart```

 ###Use